vigneshwar027/RN_Maxmillian/react-native-notes-maxmillian.md

   style = {[styles.some_object,styles.some_other_object]}

-Anything params you pass to a custom component function is received as a dictionary.
+Any params you pass to a custom component function is received as a dictionary.

   eg:
-    <CustomButon
+    `<CustomButon
     text = 'some button  text'
     on_press = some_func
-    />
+    />`

-    function CustomButon(props){
+    function CustomButon(props){`<Text>`props.text`</Text>`
-      <Text>props.text</Text>
     }

     or

-    function CustomButon({props}){
+    function CustomButon({props}){`<Text>`text`</Text>`
-      <Text>text</Text>
     }

 overflow: hidden

   this is will ensure that any effect haooening in the inside container is not overflowing outside the outer container.

 Note:
   If you want the siblings to take equal space without using justify or align items or hard coding the width or height, just wrap those siblings individually into  a view and assign them a flex value to inherit the parent container's space

   ImageBackground is a built in component of RN that renders the image in the background.

   checking out the folders

 1. ../ --> means you wanna checkout or go one folder upwards.
 2. ./ --> means that in the same folder. denoting that it is in same folder using "./" is mandatory in RN.

   For TextInput, Even if the keyboardtype is numeric, the value it rennders is always a string.

+  Note: Very important: If any state variable changes,then the whole component where this state variable is declared will re rerun to reflect the most recent change.

+.bind() operation:
+    you will definitely in a position where you cant call a function because you are referring that inside a DOM but wanna a pass values to it, this is a the time where you use .bind() keyword.

+    eg.

+    function some_operation(the_param){
+        console.log(this)
+        someoperation_on_param(the_param)
+    }

+    <CustomButton on_presshandler = {some_operation}> // if u see here you can pass value like some_operation(some_param) coz this will invoke the function while rendering.

+    so the only option is <CustomButton on_presshandler = {some_operation.bind(some_param)}>

+    while doing so the bind operation creates a copy of function with it's preset params.